Statues vandalized at Columbia temple

 COLUMBIA, Pa.
 (WHTM) – Police are investigating a case of vandalism on the property of a Buddhist temple in Lancaster County.

-Columbia police said two statues were spray painted on the Second Street side of the temple at 202 Cherry Street.
+Columbia police said the word “idol” was spray painted on two statues on the Second Street side of the temple at 202 Cherry Street.

 The vandalism was reported Thursday and apparently occurred sometime late Wednesday or early Thursday.